-People have used marijuana, or cannabis, for more than 5,000 years (read here about the health pros and cons of weed).
+People have used marijuana, or cannabis, for more than 5,000 years.
 The plant has a long history of use as a herbal medicine all over the world.
 Today, marijuana is promoted as a potential panacea that can cure whatever ails you.
 It is legal in Canada, many states in the United States and soon to be Israel.
 However, this herb has got a mixed reputation.
 Its medical value still raises many questions.
 Let’s answer some of them.

 Why is medical marijuana beneficial for your health?

 The marijuana plant contains at least 113 cannabinoids.
 The two of them that are the most-studied may alleviate symptoms of, or treat diseases and conditions.
 They are:

 - Delta-9-tetrahydrocannabinol (THC) – the main mind-altering ingredient that makes people “high”.

 - Cannabidiol (CBD) – another active ingredient that lacks noticeable psychoactive effects but has valuable medicinal properties when it works together with THC.